USA: 1-800-338-3568 | CANADA: 1-866-591-5594

 Q32 – Is the warranty pro-rated?

-A – The warranty is pro-rated only in regard to covering labor cost.
-Duradek covers labor for the first 10 years but covers 100% of the material for the entire 15 years of the warranty.
+A – The Duradek warranty is not pro-rated.
+The warranty covers the vinyl for the entire 15 years.
+Should something happen under the vinyl warranty, Duradek covers the cost of replacement of the vinyl for the entire 15 years and also covers the labor to replace the vinyl for 10 years.
 We believe this to be excellent coverage as compared to other vinyl decking warranties out there that do not cover the labor at all or are pro-rated for material.

 Q33 – Can you tell us more about attaching guards?
 Do they have to be fascia mounted?